example42/puppet-psick_profile/README.md

 This module provides a collection of reusable profiles for common applications.

-For most of the profiles is not needed a component module.
+For most of the profiles is not needed a dedicated component module.

 Prerequites for this module are example42's tp and psick modules.